mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 - Software as a Service (SaaS): Google Docs, GMail; as opposed to *software as a product*, in SaaS the application is on the cloud and we access it via browser.
 The user has the unique responsibility of the login and the administration of the application and the content.
 - Platform as a Service (PaaS): Heroku; we can use PaaS to e-commerce websites, deploy an app which is reachable via web or a REST API, etc. usually, easy deployments at the application level are done.
 Obviously, the user that deploys the application has more responsibilities.
-- Infrastructure as a Service (IaaS): AWS; they offer virtual machines on which the user needs to do everything: virtual machine provisioning, networking, app deployment, etc.
+- Infrastructure as a Service (IaaS): AWS EC2; they offer virtual machines on which the user needs to do everything: virtual machine provisioning, networking, app deployment, etc.

 The **deployment models** are distinguished by the group for which the service is being provided: